wurmlab/wurmlab.github.io/postdoc_phd_positions.md

 ## Postdocs

-**Apply by 2022-11-27: We have an open 18-month postdoc position (potential for extension).
-Topic: evolutionary genomics / pollinator health (some flexibility in details).
-[Official ad here](https://www.qmul.ac.uk/jobs/vacancies/items/7736.html).
-Partial remote work possible if its in the UK.
-Part time possible.
-Pay 34,000 - 46,000 per year pro rata depending on experience.**

 ---

 We invite applications for fellowships (Marie Sk&#322;odowska-Curie & Royal Society).
 The biggest effort is usually to come up with a good project.
 Once a proposal is written it is often worth applying to several funding sources.